2020 Calabasas helicopter crash: Memorials

 On February 2, the world's tallest building, Burj Khalifa, lit up with images in tribute to Bryant and his daughter.
 The display was arranged by the Executive Chairman of Dubai Multi Commodities Centre (DMCC) Ahmed Sultan Bin Sulayem.

-On February 7, Kobe and his daughter were buried in a private funeral in Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach.
+On February 7, Bryant and his daughter were buried in a private funeral in Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach.
 Two days later, Bryant was also featured, alongside other recently deceased figures from the film industry, in the In Memoriam montage at the 92nd Academy Awards on February 9.
-A celebration of life for Kobe and his daughter was held at Staples Center on February 24, 2020.
+A memorial celebration of Bryant and his daughter was held at Staples Center on February 24, 2020.

 On February 10, a memorial service was held inside Angel Stadium in Anaheim, California, honoring John Altobelli, his wife Keri and daughter Alyssa.

 On July 18, the Academy of Television Arts & Sciences posthumously awarded Bryant a Governor's Award at the 72nd Los Angeles Emmy Awards in recognition of "his legacy of philanthropy, community building and inspiration that extended beyond the basketball court."
 Composer John Williams, whom Bryant worked with on his animated short film Dear Basketball, accepted the award on his behalf.

-On January 26, 2022, on the 2nd anniversary of Kobe and Gigi's deaths, a statue of Kobe and Gigi was unveiled at Calabasas, California where the helicopter had crashed.
-The statue was left at the crash site for one day, allowing friends and fans alike to pay their respects to the victims of the crash.
-Dan Medina, artist of the statue, is looking for a permanent home for the lifesize version of the statue somewhere in downtown Los Angeles.
+On January 26, 2022, on the second anniversary of the death of Bryant and his daughter, sculptor Dan Medina revealed a 150 lb bronze statue of the two at the crash site in Calabasas, where it was displayed for one day.
+Medina said he hoped to create a larger, life-sized version of the statue that could be displayed in downtown Los Angeles, which became the premise for the Statue of Kobe Bryant and Statue of Kobe and Gianna Bryant.
+On March 12, 2022, Orange Coast College renamed their baseball stadium to honor John Altobelli.